 I wanted to put the ‘shirt’ back in ‘polo shirt’ using the highest quality materials in the world produced responsibly in Europe.
 From this, Niccolò P. was born.”

-First and foremost, we are always pleased to see European companies sourcing and making in Europe as we have seen so many heritage brands move to making on the other side of the world to save a few pennies here and there.
+First and foremost, we are always pleased to see European companies sourcing and making in Europe as we have seen so many heritage brands move to make on the other side of the world to save a few pennies here and there.
 Looking at the product itself it is clear that they are firmly targeting the discerning customer who might otherwise choose a polo shirt from Sunspel, John Smedley or perhaps Burberry.
-With no physical stores as overhead to pay for, Niccolò P. is able to put much more value into its shirts – this is evident from the price point of its Sea Island Collection of polos which retail at £120, at least 30% below the few others in the market which sell this Rolls Royce of cottons – and with arguably better make quality.
+With no physical stores as overhead to pay for, Niccolò P. is able to put much more value into its shirts – this is evident from the price point of its Sea Island Collection of polos which retail at £120, at least 30% below the few others in the market which sell this Rolls Royce of cotton – and with arguably better make quality.

 Differences and Distinctions

 Launching a new brand in a highly competitive niche is not for the faint of heart – you really must offer something different to have a chance of success.
 The ‘twist’ in the Niccolò P. polo shirt is its ‘structured’ appearance which comes from employing flat-felled seams to sew the garment (I am told that these take around 5 times longer to sew than traditional overlock seams but they offer a structured appearance from the outside and greater comfort on the inside).
 What struck us is just how neat the inside of the polo looks – so well put together that it could almost be worn inside out.
-Certainly no corners were cut in the process.
+Certainly, no corners were cut in the process.

 Further adding to the structured style are stand collars (as you would find on a shirt) which mean the polo wears very well under a jacket or blazer and a placket which, rather than being simply cut into the front of the shirt, has been made from an entirely separate piece of fabric and then sewn on for a more defined appearance.
 We like the weight of interlining used in the collars – just enough to allow the collar points to retain shape, but not so heavy to make it look or feel stiff.